espocrm/documentation/administration/formula.md

 `record\findRelatedOne(ENTITY_TYPE, ID, LINK, [ORDER_BY, ORDER, FILTER])` Returns a first found ID of a related record with an optional FILTER applied. (since version 5.7.0)

+If NULL is passed for ORDER_BY and ORDER then a default order will be applied.

 Examples:

 `record\findRelatedOne('Account', accountId, 'oppotunities', 'createdAt', 'desc', 'stage=', 'Closed Won')`